GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_description.md

 **Intertidal (Water; 1 class)**

-Intertidal water refers to primarily non-vegetated aquatic areas with systematic, tidal water variations.
+Intertidal water refers to primarily non-vegetated aquatic areas with systematic tidal water variations.

 **Bare Gradation (NS; 3 classes)**

-The bare gradation describes the percentage of bare surface in areas which contain sporadic or little persistent green vegetation through the year.
-The percentage reflects that much of the remaining area is brown or dead vegetation and is characteristic of the more arid parts of Australia.
+Bare gradation describes the percentage of bare surface in areas which contain sporadic or little persistent green vegetation through the year.
+The percentage reflects that much of the remaining area is brown or dead vegetation.
+This is characteristic of the more arid parts of Australia.
 :::

 ## Lineage